Skip to Main Content

-John F. Quinn, Professor of History, joined the faculty at Salve Regina University in 1992, and leads courses in Modern European History, with a specialty in Irish history.
-Other courses include France since the Revolution, Hitler and the Holocaust, Modern England, and U.S. history: The American Immigrant Experience.
+Dr. John F. Quinn joined the history faculty at Salve Regina University in 1992.
+He specializes in modern Irish history and American religious and ethnic history, and teaches courses on topics including France since the Revolution, Hitler and the Holocaust, and the American Immigrant Experience.
 Dr. Quinn received his A.B. from Georgetown University, magna cum laude, and earned an M.A. and Ph.D. in History from the University of Notre Dame.
-His research focuses on Irish and Irish American attitudes towards alcohol and to slavery in the nineteenth century.
 A revised version of his dissertation was published as Father Mathew’s Crusade: Temperance in Nineteenth-Century Ireland and Irish America (University of Massachusetts Press, 2002), and his articles have appeared in the New England Quarterly, American Catholic Studies, History Ireland, Rhode Island History and Newport History.

 John F. Quinn